baryluk/fnirsi-usb-power-data-logger/README.md

 Firmware update still requires Windows.
 Running in qemu / virt-manager, and doing USB redirect works for this purposes.
 Unlikely to be implemented.

+FAQ
+---

+Will you add ability to write to X, Y or integrate with Z?
+No. Just write adapter that read the decoded data via a pipe and writes what you need to the system of your choice.
+It is way more modular, easier to implement, and makes long term maintance trivial.
+The current `fnirsi_logger.py` has no dependencies and no configuration.
+It just works.
+Adding more would make it harder to use and maintain.
+(I do have adapter that writes output to InfluxDB, but it is not a part of this project - by design).